freeCodeCamp/freeCodeCamp/guide/english/accessibility/accessibility-basics/index.md

 Accessibility's role in development is essentially understanding the user's perspective and needs, and knowing that the web, and applications are a solution for people with disabilities.

-In this day and age, more and more new technologies are invented to make the life of developers, as well as users, easier.
+In this day and age, more new technologies are invented to make the life of developers, as well as users, easier.
 To what degree this is a good thing is a debate for another time, for now it's enough to say the toolbox of a developer, especially a web developer, is as ever-changing as the so called "dark arts" are according to our friend Snape.

 One tool in that toolbox should be accessibility.
-It is a tool that should ideally be used in one of the very first steps of writing any form of web content.
-However, this tool is often not all that well presented in the toolbox of most developers.
-This could be due to a simple case of not knowing it even exists to extreme cases like not caring about it.
+It is a tool that ideally should be used in the very first steps of writing any form of web content.
+However, this tool if often not present at all in the toolboxes of most developers.
+This could be due to a simple case of not knowing it even exists or it could be extreme cases like not caring about it.

-In my life as a user, and later a developer, who benefits from accessibility in any form of content, I have seen both ends of that spectrum.
+In my life as a user and a developer, who benefits from accessibility in any form of content, I have seen both ends of that spectrum.
 If you are reading this article, I am guessing you are in one of the following categories:

 *   You are a novice web developer and would like to know more about accessibility.
 *   You are a seasoned web developer and have lost your way (more on that later).